mgbrian/tradr/README.md

 ### Install dependencies if this is the first time running the app

-1. Make the install and start scripts executable:
+1. Make the install, build, and start scripts executable:

    `chmod +x install.sh start.sh`

 1. Run the install script

    `./install.sh`

+1. Compile service proto

+   `./build.sh`

 ### Set Up IBKR